-When you have been to a city before, felt that you have visited most of the important attractions, what do you do?
+I was revisiting Budapest and felt that I had been to most of the important attractions, before.
+What should I do?
 My answer is simple, look out for new places and revisit those good old ones for the sake of nostalgia.
 That is what I did this time.
 Here are my impressions from Budapest this time.

 Last time I was in Budapest, four years ago, I was in a more investigative mood and with more time to spend.
 I ticked places off my bucket list, and even let myself be drawn into places I never knew existed.
 Check out that series of articles from Budapest, starting with the one of the hidden courtyards.

-This time I was in Budapest attending a conference at day-time and only had a couple of evenings at my disposal.
+This time I was revisiting Budapest on a conference at day-time and only had a couple of evenings at my disposal.
 I managed to stay into the weekend but spent Saturday on a day-trip out of Budapest, into the region called the Danube Bend.
 What comes here is a summary of what I discovered in Budapest in my spare time.

 Coming up first, a cemetery.